lugensa/gocept.selenium/doc/webdriver-upgrade.rst

   * ``useXpathLibrary``
   * ``waitForFrameToLoad``

-- methods of the selenese API that have been kept but are non-functional
+- methods of the Selenese API that have been kept but are non-functional
   temporarily:

   * ``highlight``